KArbeRes/MagentaA11yV2/public/content/documentation/native/controls/checkbox.md

   - `android:text` XML attribute
   - Optional: use `contentDescription` for a more descriptive name, depending on type of view and for elements (icons) without a visible label
   - `contentDescription` overrides `android:text`
-  - Use `labelFor` attribute to associate the visible label with the control (Best practice)
+  - Use `labelFor` attribute to associate the visible label with the control (best practice)
 - **Jetpack Compose**
   - By default, the simple checkbox composable is readout & focused separately from its label text, which makes it hard to understand the context.
   - Use `Row` composable and `toggleable(role = Role.Checkbox)` with inner element as `Checkbox` composable (recommended practice) to have entire row including its label focused for selection, so it allows screenreader to read the name and role together.